FelixWeichselgartner/GameBoy-Classic-Emulator/README.md

 * performance seems to be better when compiled with g++ on linux, than with vs2019 on windows.
 * MBC1 is not working.
 Games that use rom banking don't load.
-* blarggs test roms: only passing cpu_instrs and instr_timing so far.
+* blarggs test roms: only passing cpu_instrs, instr_timing and halt_bug so far.
 * cmake and mingw32 compiling on windows does not bring a sdl2 window at execution.
 * emulator is running in slower speed -> at least when compiled with vs2019 on windows.

 ## Currently in Work:

+* memory timing
+* making peace with blargg's test roms :P.
 * serial data transfer.
 * other memory bank controllers.
-* memory timing

 ## Resources: